 Medicare requires that we collect information from you about any other medical or drug insurance coverage that you have.
 That's because we must coordinate any other coverage you have with your benefits under our plan.
-(For more information about how our coverage works when you have other insurance, see Section 10 in this chapter.)
+This is called Coordination of Benefits.

 Once each year, we will send you a letter that lists any other medical or drug insurance coverage that we know about.
 Please read over this information carefully.
 If it is correct, you don't need to do anything.
-If the information is incorrect, or if you have other coverage that is not listed, please call Member Services (phone numbers are printed on the back cover of this booklet).
+If the information is incorrect, or if you have other coverage that is not listed, please call Member Services.
+You may need to give your plan member ID number to your other insurers (once you have confirmed their identity) so your bills are paid correctly and on time.